 According to such Christian leaders, God does as he pleases and does what will bring him the most glory.
 They then proceed to give examples of how God led "his people" to lie, steal, enslave, and kill in Scripture, despite the fact that these were prohibited in the 10 Commandments.

 How can we human make sense of this reef madness;-)?

 Is the great barrier reef of the moral code unreliable, relative, temporary, changeable?

 Do the reverses which occurred during the immoral actions of the 20th century and the first decade of the 21st show that ethics are subjective preferences no different than whether or not a person/society likes or dislikes the color red?

-Is the ritual of female mutilation in Islamic countries a valid religious practice?
+Is the ritual of female mutilation of little girls in Islamic countries a valid religious practice?